Indianapolis shooting: Gunman dead, 8 people killed at FedEx facility, police say

-INDIANAPOLIS -- Eight people were killed in a shooting late Thursday at a Fedex facility in Indianapolis, police said.
+INDIANAPOLIS -- Eight people were shot and killed in a late-night shooting at a FedEx facility in Indianapolis, and the shooter killed himself, police said.

-Multiple other people were injured and went to local hospitals, police spokesperson Genae Cook said at an early morning news conference Friday.
+Several other people were injured Thursday night when gunfire erupted at the facility near the Indianapolis International Airport, police spokesperson Genae Cook said.

-At least four people were hospitalized, including one person with critical injuries.
-Two others were treated at the scene and released.
-No law enforcement officers were injured.
+At least four were hospitalized, including one person with critical injuries.
+Another two people were treated and released at the scene, she said.

-When police arrived late Thursday, officers observed an active shooting at the facility, Indianapolis police spokesperson Genae Cook told reporters early Friday.
+A witness told WTHR-TV that he was working inside the building when he heard gunshots.

+"I see a man come out with a rifle in his hand and he starts firing and he starts yellin' stuff that I could not understand," Levi Miller said.
+"What I ended up doing was ducking down to make sure he did not see me because I thought he would see me and he would shoot me."

 Live video from news outlets at the scene showed crime scene tape in the parking lot outside the facility.

-A witness who said he works at the facility told WISH-TV that he saw a man with a gun after hearing several gunshots.
+Jeremiah Miller, a witness who said he works at the facility, told WISH-TV that he saw a man with some kind of rifle after hearing several gunshots.

-"I saw a man with a submachine gun of some sort, an automatic rifle, and he was firing in the open," Jeremiah Miller said.

-Fedex released a statement early Friday saying it is cooperating with authorities and working to get more information.

-Another man told WTTV that his niece was sitting in her car in the driver's seat when the gunfire erupted, and she was wounded.
+Another man told WTTV that his niece was sitting in the driver's seat of her car when the gunfire erupted, and she was wounded.

 "She got shot on her left arm," said Parminder Singh.
 "She's fine, she's in the hospital now."